Adult Basic Education (Multilingual Writing, Cover Letters, Résumés)

 Overview

-The CWEST (pronounced "quest") is a sustainable, collaborative civic engagement literacy project that will produce two Ph.D. dissertations.
-Literacy materials are being developed in close cooperation between the Purdue University Writing Lab, the Lafayette Adult Resource Academy (LARA), a local adult basic education program, and the WorkOne Express office located at LARA.
+The CWEST (pronounced "quest") was a sustainable, collaborative civic engagement literacy project that took place from 2007 to 2010.
+Literacy materials were developed in close cooperation between the Purdue OWL, the Lafayette Adult Resource Academy (LARA), a local adult basic education program, and the WorkOne Express office located at LARA.
 WorkOne is a state-run employment program in Indiana.
-The CWEST resources are hosted in the new Engagement area of the Purdue OWL.
 Currently, the CWEST contains the following material focused on adult basic education and working class employment documents:

-The CWEST project is an important step in civic engagement for the Purdue Writing Lab because it’s sustainable and participatory.
+The CWEST project was an important step in civic engagement for the Purdue OWL because of its sustainable and participatory nature.
 To encourage sustainability, CWEST work has been integrated into the Purdue OWL mission.
-To foster participatory design, CWEST work is developed with LARA/WorkOne, and this work integrates empirical research.
-Some primary research questions for CWEST are: 1) How can the Purdue Writing Lab/OWL form a sustained, participatory relationship with LARA/WorkOne?
+To foster participatory design, CWEST work was developed with LARA/WorkOne, and this work integrated empirical research.
+Some primary research questions for CWEST are: 1) How can the Purdue OWL form a sustained, participatory relationship with LARA/WorkOne?
 2) What are the outcomes of this partnership?

 Purpose and Goals

-The purpose of the CWEST project is to integrate sustained cooperation between the Writing Lab and greater Lafayette as an integral part of the OWL’s mission to foster literacy.
-Our major goals are as follows:
+The purpose of the CWEST project was to integrate sustained cooperation between the Purdue OWL and greater Lafayette as an integral part of the Purdue OWL’s mission to foster literacy.
+Our major goals were as follows:

-- Integrate local civic engagement as part of the OWL’s mission
+- Integrate local civic engagement as part of the Purdue OWL’s mission

 - Investigate local civic engagement, public discourse, and English studies